 6. Keep the MultiChannel Viewer with the reference spectrum open.
-Using Hydra again load the AIRS retrievals for this scene found in AIRS.2005.08.28.103.atm\prof\rtv\npc030.hdf (leave the Multichannel Viewer with the AIRS data open).
-Under Variables select Air Temperture Profiles and under Tools turn

-Reference Profile on.
-In Multi-Channel Viewer, using the arrows in the bottom tool bar select one FOV directly in the cloud in the eastern Black Sea and another FOV nearby in clear skies.
+Using Hydra again load the AIRS retrievals for this scene found in AIRS.2005.08.28.103.atm_prof_rtv_npc030.hdf (leave the Multichannel Viewer with the AIRS data open).
+Under Variables select Air Temperture Profiles and under Tools turn Reference Profile on.
+In Multi-Channel Viewer, using the arrows in the bottom tool bar select one FOV directly in the cloud in ther eastern Black Sea and another FOV nearby in clear skies.

 6a.
 Observe the characteristic spectral signature of an opaque cloud in the Multi-Channel Viewer (see Figure 3).
-Now observe the temperature profiles for the two FOVs in the Hydra AIRS level 2 Products Window (see Figure 5).
+Now observe the temperature profiles for the two FOVs in the Hydra AIRS level 2 Products Window (see Figure 6).
 What can you infer about the height of the opaque cloud?
 Why?
-Inspect the temperature retrieval image for various pressure levels (in the Hydra AIRS level 2 Products Window use the first arrow in the bottom tool bar to move the horizontal green line to different pressure levels); the pressure level where the retrieval field first shows contrast over the cloud is indicative of its height.
+Inspect the temperature retrieval image for various pressure levels (in the Hydra AIRS level 2 Products Window use the first arrow in the bottom tool bar to move the horizontal green line to different pressure levels); the pressure level where the retrieval field shows large contrast over the cloud is indicative of its height.

-Figure 5. (right) MultiChannel Viewer display with reference spectrum on showing cloudy and clear sky AIRS spectra over the Black Sea. (left) AIRS temperature profile retrievals in clear and cloudy FOVs and the 300 hPa temperature retrieval field for the granule.
+Figure 6. (right) MultiChannel Viewer display with reference spectrum on showing cloudy and clear sky AIRS spectra over the Black Sea. (left) AIRS temperature profile retrievals in clear and cloudy FOVs and the 300 hPa temperature retrieval field for the granule.

-6b.
+1b.
 Explore the spectra and the inferred height of several other clouds in the scene.
 Record their location and your estimate of their height.
-Save one example in a ppt.